MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 **Suggestion, Warning, Error**

-The cleanup tool offers suggestions via suggestions, warnings, or errors in the Error List window.
+The cleanup tool offers actions it can take via suggestions, warnings, or errors in the Error List window.
 You determine which.
-In this screenshot, the `#include` cleanup tool is configured to indicate unused headers with a warning.
+In this screenshot, the `#include` cleanup tool is configured to show unused headers with a warning.
 Ensure that **Build + Intellisense** is chosen in the dropdown filter so that you can see the cleanup tool output:

 :::image type="complex" source="media/include-cleanup-error-list.png" alt-text="A screenshot of the Error List window.":::
 The dropdown filter is set to Build + IntelliSense.
 A warning is visible: VCIC002 - #include < iostream > is not used in this file."
 :::image-end:::

-**Dimmed:**\
+**Dimmed**

 The `#include` cleanup tool indicates unused headers by dimming the line of the unused `#include` in the code editor.
-Hover your cursor over the dimmed `#include` to bring up the quick action menu to remove the unused header.
+Hover your cursor over the dimmed `#include` to bring up the quick action menu and choose **Show potential fixes** to see an action to remove the unused header.

 :::image type="complex" source="media/include-cleanup-dimmed-include.png" alt-text="A screenshot of a dimmed #include < iostream > line.":::
 The line for #include < iostream > is dimmed becasue the line of code that uses iostream is commented out.
 That line of code is // std::cout << "charSize = " << charSize; The quick action menu is also visible for this line.
 It says the #include < iostream > is not used in this file, and has a link to Show potential fixes.
 :::image-end:::

-For the exercises in this article, Remove unused includes tags is set to **Dimmed** and add missing includes tags is set to **Refactoring only**.
+For the exercises in this article, **Remove unused includes suggestion level** is set to **Warning** and **Add missing includes suggestion level** is set to **Suggestion**.

-There are more options for configuring the `#include` cleanup tool such as excluding specified includes from cleanup suggestions, indicating required header files so that the tool doesn't mark them as unused, and so on.
-For more information, see [Configure code cleanup](/visualstudio/ide/code-cleanup#configure-code-cleanup???).
+There are more options for configuring the `#include` cleanup tool such as excluding specified includes from cleanup suggestions, indicating that some header files are required so that the tool doesn't mark them as unused, and so on.
+For more information, see [Configure code cleanup](/visualstudio/ide/code-cleanup#configure-code-cleanup-JTW_TO_WRITE).

 ## Direct vs indirect headers

+To understand what the include cleanup tool can do, we first need to cover some terminology:
-First, some terminology.
-Direct headers are headers that you explicitly `#include` in your code.
-Indirect headers are included by another header that you directly include.
+- Direct headers are headers that you explicitly `#include` in your code.
+- Indirect headers are included by another header that you directly include.
 You can inadvertently take a dependency on the indirect header.

 Here's an example:

 ```cpp
 #include <stdlib.h>